Chinese Filipinos: Cantonese people

-The Cantonese people (Philippine Hokkien 廣東人 / 鄉親 (Kńg-tang-lâng / Hiong-chhin), Mandarin 廣東人 (广东人, Guǎngdōngrén)) form roughly 1.2% of the unmixed ethnic Chinese population of the Philippines, with large numbers of descendants originally from either Taishan, Kaiping, Macau, Hong Kong, Canton (Guangzhou), or nearby areas transiting from either Macau, Hong Kong, Guangzhou (Canton).
+Cantonese people form roughly 1.2% of the unmixed ethnic Chinese population of the Philippines, with large numbers of descendants originally from either Taishan, Kaiping, Macau, Hong Kong, Guangzhou, or nearby areas transiting from either Macau, Hong Kong, or Guangzhou.
 Many were/are not as economically prosperous as the Hokkien Chinese Filipinos.
-Barred from owning land during the Spanish Colonial Period, most Cantonese were into the service industry, working as cooks, carpenters, miners, artisans, househelpers, bakers, shoemakers, metal workers, barbers, herbal physicians, porters/stevedores (cargadores / coulis), soap makers and tailors.
-During the Spanish Colonial Era, they were usually known in Spanish as "chinos macaos" or "chinos macanistas" and were mostly working as miners in Ilocos Sur and were renowned cooks and carpenters in Manila and Iloilo especially during the 1800s enough that even Jose Rizal mentioned in El Filibusterismo (1891) a famous restaurant run by them known as Pancitería Macanista de Buen Gusto.
-They also intermarried with other local Filipinos during the Spanish Colonial Era and many of their descendants are now assimilated as Chinese mestizos.
-There are also those that came during the American Colonial Period before WW2 especially in Baguio as part of the 700 Chinese (Cantonese) coolie laborers recruited from British Hong Kong by the British managing the Manila Railroad Company for the construction of the Benguet Road (Kennon Road) along with the Japanese (who also later stayed to become Japanese Filipinos) and other lowland Filipinos.
-In Baguio, Cantonese Chinese were known for their carpentry, masonry, and culinary skills, where they were employed in hotels and places like Camp John Hay and they set up businesses like restaurants, grocery stores, bazaars, hardware stores, sari-sari stores and dried fish stalls.
+Barred from owning land during the Spanish colonial period, most Cantonese went into the service industry, working as cooks, carpenters, miners, artisans, househelpers, bakers, shoemakers, metal workers, barbers, herbal physicians, porters/stevedores (cargadores / coulis), soap makers and tailors.
+During the Spanish era, they were usually known in Spanish as "chinos macaos" or "chinos macanistas" and were mostly working as miners in Ilocos Sur.
+They were renowned cooks and carpenters in Manila and Iloilo especially during the 1800s; enough that Jose Rizal mentioned in El Filibusterismo (1891) a famous restaurant run by them known as Pancitería Macanista de Buen Gusto.
+They also intermarried with other local Filipinos during the Spanish era and many of their descendants are now assimilated as Chinese mestizos.
+There are also those that came during the American colonial period before WW2 especially in Baguio as part of the 700 Chinese (Cantonese) coolie laborers recruited from British Hong Kong by the British managing the Manila Railroad Company for the construction of the Benguet Road (Kennon Road) along with the Japanese (who also later stayed to become Japanese Filipinos) and other lowland Filipinos.
+In Baguio, Cantonese Chinese were known for their carpentry, masonry, and culinary skills, where they were employed in hotels and places like Camp John Hay; setting up businesses like restaurants, grocery stores, bazaars, hardware stores, sari-sari stores and dried fish stalls.
 The logging, mining, and agribusiness industry during the 1930s in Baguio was also big among the Cantonese Chinese Filipinos there and it was only at such time during 1930s and after WW2 when Hokkien Chinese Filipinos started to establish themselves in Baguio.
 Presently, they are into small-scale entrepreneurship and in education.
 There are also about 30 or so Filipino Cantonese associations in the Philippines, such as the Baguio Filipino Cantonese Association CAR (BFCA-CAR), which was merged from The Baguio Cantonese Association and the Brotherhood of Filipino-Cantonese Mestizos during 1999.
 There are also schools such as Baguio Patriotic School and Manila Patriotic School.

-Others

-There are also some ethnic Chinese from neighboring Asian countries and territories, most notably from Malaysia, Indonesia, Vietnam, Taiwan and Hong Kong who are naturalized Philippine citizens and have since formed part of the Chinese Filipino community.
-Many of them are also Hokkien speakers, with a sizeable number of Cantonese and Teochew speakers.

-Temporary resident Chinese businessmen and envoys include people from Beijing, Shanghai and other major cities and provinces throughout China.